Rotigaptide: Indications

 Rotigaptide is being studied for its antiarrhythmic effects, specifically for treating atrial fibrillation.
 Atrial fibrillation is an irregular and often rapid heart rhythm.
 The irregular rhythm, results from abnormal electrical impulses in the heart.
 The irregularity can be continuous or intermittent.
 In atrial fibrillation, multiple impulses travel through the atria at the same time.
 Instead of a coordinated contraction, the atrial contractions are irregular, disorganized and very rapid.
 These irregular impulses reach the AV node in rapid succession, but not all of them make it past the AV node.
 Therefore, the ventricles beat slower in an irregular rhythm.
 The resulting rapid, irregular heartbeat causes an irregular pulse and sometimes a sensation of fluttering in the chest.

 Mechanism of action

 The exact mechanism of action of rotigaptide is not completely understood.
 However, rotigaptide is believed to exert its effects on cardiomyocyte gap junctions through phosphorylation events.
-Each gap junction is composed of a series of connexons in close proximity to each other.
+Each gap junction is composed of a series of connexons close to each other.
 Each connexon is made up of 6 functional units (connexins) that associate together to form a channel between adjacent cells.
 Rotigaptide acts at connexins, preferentially to connexin 43 (Cx43).
 Treatment with rotigaptide has been shown to activate various protein kinase C (PKC) isoforms to cause the phosphorylation of Cx43, which aids in proper function of the connexon.
 This allows for a smoother conduction to pass through the myocytes to propagate a synchronous contraction.
 This has been shown to reduce the occurrence of atrial fibrillation.